-The health benefits of beans for infants and children include good supply of proteins, good source of vitamins like vitamin A, vitamin C, folate, high amount of dietary fiber, supply of antioxidants and supply of essential minerals like calcium, iron, phosphorous, potassium, magnesium, sodium and zinc.
+The health benefits of beans for infants and children include a good supply of proteins, a good source of vitamins like vitamin A, vitamin C, folate, high amount of dietary fibre, the supply of antioxidants and supply of essential minerals like calcium, iron, phosphorous, potassium, magnesium, sodium and zinc.
 Beans are a great source of protein that comes cheap.

 Health benefits of beans for babies include

 Beans are one of the highest sources of protein gotten from plants.
 Protein is one nutrient your growing baby needs for growth and development on a regular basis.
 Other protein-rich foods include meat, fish, milk, soybeans, peas etc

 Vitamin A is among one of the very important vitamins that your baby needs.
 As we know, vitamin A promotes eyesight, it is also a powerful antioxidant and it promotes the immune system by strengthening the mucous structures in the body.

 Supplies vitamin C

 Vitamin C is another vitamin that is known to improve the immune system in the body.
 It is also helpful in preventing the common cold, cough, asthma, etc. Apart from inflammation, vitamin C also acts as an antioxidant and keeps free radicals at bay.

 Folate or folic acid belongs to the group of vitamin B. This vitamin helps in producing red blood cells which are essential in an infant who needs to supply nutrients to every organ in the body for quick development.
 Folate is also useful in strengthening brain cells and for a proper functioning of the brain.